 The College of Engineering at UMass Lowell is highly respected for applied research, focusing on real-world issues critical to the region and across the world.

-The College has nearly 100 full-time faculty, many of whom have received prestigious honors in their field including National Science Foundation CAREER awards.
-The College is the home to the National Science Foundation-funded Nanoscale Science and Engineering Center for High-rate Nanomanufacturing (in collaboration with Northeastern University and University of New Hampshire), and also the home of the Massachusetts Center of Excellence in Nanomanufacturing.
+The College has nearly 100 full-time faculty, many of whom have received prestigious honors in their fields including National Science Foundation CAREER awards.
+The College is the home to the National Science Foundation-funded Nanoscale Science and Engineering Center for High-rate Nanomanufacturing (in collaboration with Northeastern University and University of New Hampshire) and is also the home of the Massachusetts Center of Excellence in Nanomanufacturing.